6 Simple Ways to Stay Hydrated

 Stay indoors to avoid the heat, even if you’re not working out.
 If you don’t have air conditioning at home, try a shopping center, movie theater or public library.

-Dehydration is common and can affect anyone, but some people are more at risk, especially children and older adults.
+Dehydration can affect anyone, but children and older adults are more at risk.

-Children are at higher risk of dehydration because they have a higher percentage of water in their bodies, which decreases with age.
-Children also may not always realize they are thirsty and may forget to drink enough water.
+Children have a higher percentage of water in their bodies.
+They may not always realize they are thirsty or remember to drink, so they often need reminders.

 “Older people may forget to drink water or not recognize their thirst,” says Dr. Ly.
 “They might also neglect to prevent dehydration the same way a younger person would.
 Be cognizant about that if you have a parent or older person around.”